KMaitreya/FingerCounter/README.md

-# FingerCounter
+# FingerDetector

-Program to count the number of upright fingers
+Program to detect and count the number of upright fingers